top of page

 Experience

-Haile Selassie lived to experience the First and the Second World war.
-With the rise of fascism, Ethiopia is brutally affected by the invasion by Mussolini's Italy, which forces the Emperor to exile.
+Haile Selassie lived to experience the First and the Second World Wars.
+With the rise of fascism, Ethiopia is brutally affected by the invasion of Mussolini's Italy, which forces the Emperor to exile.
 On May 2, 1936, the Emperor first sought refuge in what was the French zone of the golf of Aden in Djibouti.
 He then moved to Britain for 4-5 years.
 Britain was then under the rule of King George VI.
 There, Haile Selassie, I stayed from 1936 to 1941 in what is called the Fairfield House, in the ward of Newbridge, in the city of Bath.
-It is under the Ethiopian and Britain agreement that forces were assembled and trained, to push back Mussolini's troops in 1941.
-Though not fully favorable to the Ethiopians, the agreement that was officially signed on 31 January 1942 allowed the Emperor to regain his throne.
+It was under the Ethiopian and Britain agreement that forces were assembled and trained, to push back Mussolini's troops in 1941.
+Though not fully favorable to the Ethiopians, the agreement that was officially signed on 31 January 1942 allowed the Emperor to gain back his throne.

 Emperor Haile Selassie of Ethiopia Addresses League of Nations June 30th, 1936.